vlad0710/vlad0710/README.md

 - 👋 Hi, I’m @vlad0710
 - 👀 I’m interested in ... front end development
 - 🌱 I’m currently learning ...
-JavaScript
+JavaScript, OOP, ReactJs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...